jamesdonoh/ios-coursework/proposal.md

 ## Development approach

-As some parts of the solution are not yet fully defined, an iterative method is proposed.
-This is, based on the following assumptions:
+As some parts of the solution are not yet fully defined, an iterative development method is proposed.
+Iterative development implies a process of evolutionary advancement as opposed to a sequential, document-based one [@larman].
+It also entails a _production prototype_ that 'evolves as the project team learns more about the solution' [@wysocki].

+The selection of this method is based on the following assumptions:

 - There is a single designer/developer working on the project
 - There will be no change in team members during the project
 - The designer/developer also acts as the primary 'client' of the project (with the University as a secondary client)
 - Changes in scope/approach are possible but will be be determined solely by the designer/developer

 Iterative project management models are well suited to learning and discovery, where a solution is known but not to the required depth, and some scope changes are expected [@wysocki].
 Although for some projects the need for a very involved client is a challenge, this problem does not apply here.

 # Development timeline

 Figure \ref{development-timeline} is a simplified Gantt chart shows the design and development plan for the project.
+Although Gantt charts are normally associated with the 'waterfall' software development model, it is used here as a way of illustrating the phases of development, with each phase in the left column representing an incremental iteration.

+![Development timeline Gantt chart\label{development-timeline}](development-timeline.pdf)

 Task owners are not specified as only a single designer/developer is involved.

-![Development timeline Gantt chart\label{development-timeline}](development-timeline.pdf)

 ## Risk register